 “The Fragile X logo!”

-—Jodi Selinger (when asked the design on her newly manicured nails)
+(When asked about the design of her newly manicured nails)

 “This is my study group people, and these guys are like super cool.”

 —Spencer Shelton, 29